Core Building Blocks

 An agent is an AI-powered participant in your PURISTA system.
 Unlike a command (deterministic code) or a subscription (fire-and-forget handler), an agent uses a language model to reason about inputs, choose tools, and produce structured outputs.

-Agents reuse the same service and event bridge infrastructure as the rest of PURISTA.
-They are not a separate runtime — they are handlers that happen to use AI models.
+Agents reuse the same service, queue, command, stream, event bridge, and HTTP infrastructure as the rest of PURISTA.
+They are not a separate application lane.

 In this section